 - A. POINTS.
 See Rule SC-060. for distribution of points.

 - Geldings Listed as Stallions.
 Geldings which are still listed as stallions

 according to APHA records at the time the show results are processed at

 the APHA office will be disqualified but entries will not be lowered.

 - B. APPROVED CLASSES.
 Individual Halter Classes for mares and geldings are approved for Youth shows and points.
 Classes must be limited to horses of one sex.
 (See Rule SC-175.E)

-- 1. Individual Classes.
+- Individual Classes.

 - a.
 Mares (All Ages).

 - b.
 Geldings (All Ages).

 - 2. Classes may be separated into:

 - a.
 Junior Mares, ages 2 and under.

 - b.
 Senior Mares, ages 3 and over.

 - c.
 Junior Geldings, ages 2 and under.

 - d.
 Senior Geldings, ages 3 and over.

 - 3. Separate age classes for Mares and Geldings.

 - a.
 Yearlings

 - b.
 Two-Year-Olds

 - c.
 Three-Year-Olds

 - d.
 Four-Year-Olds and Over

 - 4. Performance Halter.
 For horses aged one year and older.
 Horses are not eligible to compete in other classes listed in YP-085 at the same show or contest.
 Horses that complete a minimum of one performance class, other than showmanship, at the same show or contest will be eligible.

 - a.
 If offered, must be offered for Mares and Geldings.

 - b.
-Jr. and Sr. classes may be offered if minimum requirements have been met
+Jr. and Sr. classes may be offered if minimum requirements have been met.

 - 1) Junior, ages one year and two years.

 - 2) Senior, ages three years and over.

 - 5. Grand and Reserve Champion Mare

 - a.
 Grand Champion Mare, chosen from first-place winners.
 Exception: If for any reason the first-place horse fails to return for grand and reserve, the second-place horse can be considered for the grand or reserve champion placing.

 - b.
-Reserve Champion Mare, chosen from second-place winner in

-the Grand Champion mare's class and first-place winners in other classes, all remaining second-place horses may be excused.
-EX-CEPTION: If for any reason the first-place horse fails to return for grand and reserve, the second-place horse can still be considered for the reserve grand champion placing.
+Reserve Champion Mare, chosen from second-place winner in the Grand Champion mare's class and first-place winners in other classes, all remaining second-place horses may be excused.
+EXCEPTION: If for any reason the first-place horse fails to return for grand and reserve, the second-place horse can still be considered for the reserve grand champion placing.

+- 6. Grand and Reserve Champion Gelding

+- a.
+Grand Champion Gelding, chosen from first-place winners.
+Exception: If for any reason the first-place horse fails to return for grand and reserve, the second-place horse can be considered for the grand or reserve champion placing.

+- B. Reserve Champion Gelding, chosen from second-place winner in the Grand Champion gelding's class and first-place winners in other classes,

+all remaining second-place horses may be excused.
+EXCEPTION: If for any reason the first-place horse fails to return for grand and reserve, the second-place horse can still be considered for the reserve grand champion placing.